cloudron-io/phabricator-app/DESCRIPTION.md

 The application is already setup for Cloudron LDAP.

 By default, you are presented with two login forms : LDAP form for the Cloudron users and username/login form for the superadmin.
-To fix this, **Login as admin and link the account to your LDAP account**.
+To fix this, **Login as admin and link the account to your LDAP account** (`People` -> `Edit Settings` -> `External Accounts`).
 After doing so, uncheck 'login' from the username/password auth provider.
 Doing so, will result in a single LDAP login form.

 ### Applications